Display the content elements on your page

 Choose the page layout in the page properties

 Switch to the new backend layout and save the page properties.
-In the Page module you will see two areas called "Stage" and "Main Content" now.
+In the Content > Layout module you will see two areas called "Stage" and "Normal" now.

-If you followed step Load the example data automatically the areas "Stage" and "Main" should already contain some example content.
+If you followed step Load the example data automatically the areas "Stage" and "Normal" should already contain some example content.

 Create new content element